Systemcluster/kitoken/packages/javascript/README.md

 ## Overview

-Kitoken is a fast and versatile tokenizer for language models.
-Multiple tokenization algorithms are supported:
+Kitoken is a fast and versatile tokenizer for language models with support for multiple tokenization algorithms:

 - **BytePair**: A variation of the BPE algorithm, merging byte or character pairs.
 - **Unigram**: The Unigram subword algorithm.